-At 3:15 pm pedestrian and parking lot gate will be unlocked for dismissal.
+The pedestrian and parking lot gate will be unlocked for dismissal, times will vary depending on the day.

-At 3:20 students will be dismissed.
+On Mondays students will be dismissed at 2:15pm, Tuesdays/Thursdays at 3;20pm, and Wednesday/Fridays at 4:00pm.
 Students, who are not attending clubs or after school programs, must depart immediately.
 Students who depart by foot must leave campus through the pedestrian gate.
 Students should cross at crosswalks.